Lethality Assessment Program

 Program Description

-If the victim is not assessed as high danger, the officer will encourage the victim to contact domestic violence service providers, and provide the victim with police contact information.
+If the victim is not assessed as high danger, the officer will provide contact information for domestic violence services, encourage them to contact a provider, and educate the victim about lethality indicators and the risk of homicide.

 Funding